 For campers entering grades 7-12; Camp Fee: $285

 Teens from across Alaska will enjoy a week of fun, worship and community building with their peers!
 Campers experience exciting group building activities on our community challenge course, meaningful worship experiences, and learn about servant leadership through participating in projects around camp.
 We’re adding some special activities this year, such as a sweat at our traditional sweat lodge and outdoor education opportunities, as well as some other surprises.
 As always, campers can look forward to swimming, boating, campfires, crazy relay Olympics, great games, developing new and lasting friendships and much more.
 Campers spend the majority of their time in small groups and cabin groups with campers their age (middle school or high school) but share worship, meals and large group activities with the whole group.

-A new camp offering this summer, the details are still coming together for this camp.
-This will be a weekend for families of all shapes and sizes (parents, grandparents, aunts, uncles, grown up kids, whatever!) to spend quality time together while making great memories.
-Participants will enjoy the beautiful outdoor setting, delicious meals, organized camp activities, and free time with their family.
-Online registration is not yet available for this camp; More details are coming soon.
-If you are interested in participating, contact or camp director (email@example.com) and we’ll put you on our roster.
+Our Family Camps are designed for families of all shapes and sizes (parents, grandparents, aunts, uncles, grown up kids, etc) to spend quality family time together while making great memories at camp!
+Participants will enjoy the beautiful outdoor setting, fellowship with other families, delicious meals & snacks (dinner Friday through Lunch Sunday provided), organized camp activities, and free time with their families.